Supported annotations

 }

 Whether you are importing annotations as pre-labels or as ground truth, the steps are very similar.
-Step 6 (importing the annotation payload) is below where the steps are slightly different.
+Steps 5 and 6 (creating and importing the annotation payload) are where the process becomes slightly different and is explained below in detail.

 Before you start